BrendanShelton/e-commerce-back-end/README.md

 ## Installation

 This application requires node.js and MySQL Server.
 Clone this repository by opening a terminal in the folder which will hold it and enter "git clone https://github.com/BrendanShelton/e-commerce-back-end.git".
-Open the main folder containing "server.js" of the application in a terminal and enter "npm install".
+Install dependencies by opening the main folder containing "server.js" of the application in a terminal and enter "npm install".

 ## Usage

 Open a MySQL shell in the "db" folder and enter "source schema.sql" in order to create the "ecommerce_db" database.
 This will also drop any existing database with that name.
-Create a .env file and add your MySQL username and password and the name of the database, as shown below.
+Create a .env file in the main folder and add your MySQL username and password and the name of the database, as shown below.
 Open the main folder containing "server.js" in a terminal and enter "npm run seed" to seed the database.
 Make HTTP requests using the routes in the routes/api folder.

 https://github.com/BrendanShelton/e-commerce-back-end